 - Organize Your Belongings

-Moving your things may be a bit of an issue when moving to a new place.
-Pack the belongings by starting with the much-needed essentials, so you don’t leave any essential item behind, then follow with the least of the necessities.
+Moving your things may be an issue when moving to a new place.
+Pack the belongings by starting with the much-needed essentials so you don’t leave any essential items behind, then follow with the least of the necessities.